MAP - Marché aux Puces from Paris Saint-Ouen

 Availability:

-Bronze proof with brown patina, depicting a horse “Le Cheval Libre” by Paul-Édouard Delabrièrre (1829-1912).
+Bronze proof with brown patina, depicting a raised right foreleg stallion, by the animal sculptor Paul – Édouard Delabrièrre (1829-1912).

-The horse is represented here in movement, with its foreleg raised, the posture is aerial and underlines the horse's free character.
+The horse is represented in movement, the posture is aerial and underlines the free character of the horse.

 Old edition sculpture, second part of the period XIX th century.